jhuckaby/pixl-server-web/README.md

 ## http_perf_threshold_ms

 If [http_log_perf](#http_log_perf) is enabled, this allows you to specify the request elapsed time threshold in milliseconds.
 All requests equal to or longer will be logged.
 It defaults to `100` milliseconds.
 See [Performance Threshold Logging](#performance-threshold-logging) below for details.

+## http_perf_report

+This property allows you to include a complete or partial [Node.js Diagnostic Report](https://nodejs.org/docs/latest/api/report.html) in your [Performance Threshold Log](#performance-threshold-logging).
+Specifically, you can set this to an array of report keys to include in the log data.
+See [Including Diagnostic Reports](#including-diagnostic-reports) below for details.

 ## http_recent_requests